June 2020 | Financial Crime Risks in the Current Climate

 Implementation and Enhancement of Controls to Mitigate COVID-19 Financial Crime Risks

 Below are some considerations for financial institutions to demonstrate best practices when detecting and preventing misconduct.
 These suggestions are based on lessons learned from the 2008 financial crisis and recent guidance from global FIUs and regulatory authorities regarding COVID-19.
 Financial institutions should consider these scenarios to reduce the risk of financial crime, misconduct and potential regulatory violations by employees, vendors and independent contractors during and after the COVID-19 pandemic.

 - Ensure continuity of critical functions: Financial institutions will need to review resource allocation to adapt to the changing social and economic environment.
 The continuance of critical risk and compliance functions, such as AML/CTF monitoring and sanctions screening, is crucial to maintain the integrity of the financial system and protect institutions from potential regulatory breach.

-- Foster good governance practice: Where robust compliance or risk management standards are interrupted, it is important to ensure that consistent and centralized governance decisioning is maintained (e.g., involving compliance supervisory board committees).
-Decisions should be rationalized and documented, along with clear action plans to address any deviation from normal operating standards.
+- Foster good governance practice: Where robust compliance or risk management standards are interrupted, it is important to ensure that consistent and centralised governance decisioning is maintained (e.g., involving compliance supervisory board committees).
+Decisions should be rationalised and documented, along with clear action plans to address any deviation from normal operating standards.